archywillhe/0a.io-v0/posts/chapter1/featured/2014-09-10-and-by-you-i-mean-you-who-is-me.md

 font: garamond
 layout: post
 title: "And by you I mean <i>you</i> who is me"
-coverPainting: "Not to Be Reproduced 1937, Rene Magritte"
+coverPainting: "Not to Be Reproduced, 1937, Rene Magritte"

 ---
 Something is <i>off</i>.